ropensci/GSODR/README.md

 **es** - Mean daily saturation vapour pressure;
 **RH** - Mean daily relative humidity;

-## Disclaimer
+## Note
-Users of these data should take into account the following (from the NCDC website):
+Users of these data should take into account the following (from the [NCDC website](http://www7.ncdc.noaa.gov/CDO/cdoselect.cmd?datasetabbv=GSOD&countryabbv=&georegionabbv=)):

-> The following data and products may have conditions placed on their international commercial use.
+> "The following data and products may have conditions placed on their international commercial use.
 They can be used within the U.S. or for non-commercial international activities without restriction.
 The non-U.S. data cannot be redistributed for commercial purposes.
 Re-distribution of these data by others must provide this same notification."
+[WMO Resolution 40.
+NOAA Policy](http://www.wmo.int/pages/about/Resolution40.html)

 ## Examples
 ```r